weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

         vagrant up

-4. The Vagrant script installed the Virtual Machines `mesos-00` and `mesos-01`. `mesos-00` is configured as a 	master, where it runs as a single Zookeeper instance within the Marathon framework. `mesos-01` is configured in this example, as the slave.
+4. The Vagrant script installed the Virtual Machines `mesos-00` and `mesos-01`.
+A single Apache Zookeeper instance manages `mesos-00` as master, and `mesos-01` as slave within the Marathon framework.

-5. View the installed virtual machines by typing:
+5. From the same directory as the Vagrant script was run, view the installed virtual machines by typing:

         vagrant status

-5. Access Marathon through your browser at: `http://172.17.85.100:8080`  where you can view the sample app, Basic-3 running.
+5. Access Marathon through your browser at: `http://172.17.85.100:8080`  where the sample app, Basic-3 is running.

-##Viewing the Weave Network on the Virtual Machines##
+## Viewing the Weave Network on the Virtual Machines

 To view the containers and the Weave network on the virtual machines:

 1. Open a terminal, and ssh onto one of the virtual machines:

         vagrant ssh mesos-00

 2. View Weave status:

-       [vagrant@mesos-00 ~]$ sudo /usr/local/bin/weave status
+        vagrant@mesos-00 ~]$ sudo weave status

    The following should appear: